Skip to main content

 A key detail is an important piece of information from the text.
 Key details help answer questions like who, what, where, and why.

 Children should learn to return to the text and use those details when they answer.
+This habit keeps answers tied to the story or passage instead of guesses.

 Example In a story about a girl and her dog at the park, the dog and the park may both be key details.